erwinmedina/the-golden-boot/README.md

 - API [Football-Data.Org]

 ## Icebox Items:
-- Find a new hosting website.
-- Add a legend to the Standings Page.
 - Add additional sorting options for Matches and Team pages.
     - Sort by date [asc or desc]
     - and others..